evmcnb/quartz/content/Full/Antidepressants.md

 > Patients under the age of 25 or at increased risk of suicide, should be reviewed after **1 week**
 >
 > If a patient makes a good response to antidepressant therapy, they should continue on treatment for at least 6 months after remission as this reduces the risk of relapse.

+Given in the morning as usually alerting drug rather than sedating

 ## Selective serotonin reuptake inhibitors